jack-galileo04/retirement-report/README.md

 ## ⚠️ Disclaimer:
 This project is not financial advice.
 Does not account for taxes, fees, or distinct policy changes.

-File sizes were too big to commit to this repository. simulations.csv, retirement_simulations.csv, and the .pbix file were too large.
-Hence, the data was trimmed, and the Power BI report file was removed.
+File sizes were too big to commit to this repository.
+The pbix file used to build the report imports the data from a SQL Server Database, which has millions of rows.

 ---